 « Previous Page

 Most women have an average risk of ovarian cancer.
-About 1 out of 100 women will get ovarian cancer.
+About 1 out of 100 women will get ovarian cancer sometime during their lives.

 [Chart based on National Cancer Institute (2013).
-Ovarian Cancer Prevention PDQ—Health Professional Version.
-Available online: http://nci.nih.gov/cancertopics/pdq/prevention/ovarian/healthprofessional.]
+Ovarian Cancer Prevention PDQ—Health Professional Version. http://nci.nih.gov/cancertopics/pdq/prevention/ovarian/healthprofessional.]

-If a woman in your family—such as a mother, a sister, or a daughter—has had ovarian cancer, your risk of getting it is a littler higher than women who don't have a family history of the disease.
-About 5 out of 100 women with a family relative who has had ovarian cancer will get this cancer.
+If one woman in your family—such as a mother, a sister, or a daughter—has had ovarian cancer, your risk of getting it is a littler higher than for women who don't have a family history of the disease.
+About 5 out of 100 women with one relative who has had ovarian cancer will get this cancer sometime during their lives.

-If 2 or more relatives in your family have had ovarian cancer, your risk for getting it goes up.
-About 7 out of 100 women with 2 or more family relatives who have had ovarian cancer will get this cancer.
+If two or more women in your family have had ovarian cancer, your risk of getting it goes up.
+About 7 out of 100 women with two or more relatives who have had ovarian cancer will get this cancer sometime during their lives.

-Of the small number of women who get ovarian cancer, only a few will have inherited gene changes called BRCA2.
-The lifetime risk of getting ovarian cancer for these women is also higher than average.
-For these women, about 20 out of 100 women will get ovarian cancer.
+Some women have BRCA2 gene changes.
+Their risk of getting ovarian cancer is also higher than average.
+For these women, about 11 to 17 out of 100 women will get ovarian cancer by age 70.